CaptainQuark/redux-sands/README.md

   .import({ state: { otherReduxComp: ["schemas"] } });

 // Expose the redux-wrapper as any other redux-component.
-// Important: 'saga' has to be exported when using 'import(...)'. export default wrapper.connection;
+// Important: 'saga' has to be exported when using 'import(...)' and integrated into the store-middleware. export default wrapper.connection;
 export const reducer = wrapper.reducer;
 export const saga = wrapper.saga;